The Weirdest Foods From Around The World

 30. Deep Fried Tarantula - Cambodia

 In all honesty, it looks (and sounds) a lot worse than it actually tastes.
 Caught up in the midst of an adventurous mood, I tucked into a deep-fried tarantula in Siem Reap and was pleasantly surprised.
+It tasted like hairy chicken to me!
+I learned afterwards that I had more than likely eaten a bunch of spider eggs and excrement too though.

 29. Sannakji - South Korea

 Sannakji has become a must-try dish for any adventurous foodie visiting South Korea, especially while at the bustling Noryangjin Fish Market in Seoul.
 Sannakji is essentially live octopus.
+Severed tentacles are served writhing on the plate, often accompanied by a side salad and dipping sauces.

 28. Haggis - Scotland